waterlink/aop/README.md

 ## TODO (to specify)

-- multiple classes, methods and types of advices
+- multiple classes, methods and types of advices at once

 ## Contributing